Categories: News

 If a drug charge is being handed down, there are two possibilities.
 The drug charge is a felony or a misdemeanor, and each charge type has sublevels.
 A Drug Misdemeanor could be either a DM1 or DM2, while Drug Felonies can be a DF1, DF2, DF3, or DF4.

-For a first-time offender, knowing what to expect can be a challenge, but in short, there are two possible outcomes that may become a reality after an arrest.
+For a first-time offender, knowing what to expect can be a challenge.
+In short, there are two possible outcomes that may become a reality after an arrest.

 1. Being required to appear in court to review your charges